 - 1. Add the following steps to the given vocabulary assignments from your coursebook: - a.
 Before looking up the word in a dictionary, use context (e.g., the overall meaning of a sentence, paragraph, or text; a word's position or function in a sentence) as a clue to the meaning of a word or phrase. - b.
 Once you look up the word in a dictionary, verify the preliminary determination of the meaning of a word or phrase (e.g., by checking the inferred meaning in context or in a dictionary). - c.
 Identify and correctly use patterns of word changes that indicate different meanings or parts of speech (e.g., conceive, conception, conceivable). - d.
 Consult general and specialized reference materials (e.g., dictionaries, glossaries, thesauruses), both print and digital, to find the pronunciation of a word or determine or clarify its precise meaning, its part of speech, its etymology, or its standard usage. - e.
 Study the given synonyms, and analyze nuances in the meaning of words with similar denotations. - 2.
 Study the pages 15-18 on on literary devices in Write it Right.
 Do World Literature lesson 29 on figurative language (found below). - 3.
+Complete American Literature lesson 5 on sentence combining; lesson 6 on relative clauses; and lesson 13 on subordination (found below). - 4.
 Complete World Literature lesson 19 on quote incorporation, writing versus speaking and mixed construction and sentence logic (found below).

-Oak Meadow World Literature Lesson
+Oak Meadow World Literature Lesson 13